adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 categories: css
 ---

-CSS preprocessors are meant to help the development of CSS.
-However, there are many disadvantages when using CSS preprocessors.
-In this article, I talk about the issues and suggest ways in which to survive (or should I say thrive?) without a CSS preprocessor.
+CSS preprocessors add missing features to standard CSS which in theory aid in the development of CSS.
+However, there are several disadvantages to CSS preprocessors.
+In this article, I discuss these issues and suggest ways in which to survive (or should I say thrive?) without a CSS preprocessor.

 ## Issues